Why you should not buy a Fujifilm GFX 100S II

 Better price

-Fujifilm has been aggressively cutting prices across their GFX line since the first GFX 100 was released in 2019 with a eye-watering (and divorce causing) price tag of $10,000.
+Fujifilm has been aggressively cutting prices across their GFX line since the first GFX 100 was released in 2019 with an eye-watering (and divorce causing) price tag of $10,000.
 The 100S was introduced two years later at $6,000, then slashed in late 2023 to $4,400 (where it remains today).
 The new 100S II continues this downward pricing trend with a lower MSRP of $5,000.

 Final thoughts